logux/docs/1-architecture/3-solved.md

 Because Logux is Offline First by design, Optimistic UI will work as expected in many edge cases of real non-stable network and servers.

-## Live Updates to See the Latest Data
+## Real-Time Updates to See the Latest Data

 By default, Logux shows the latest data without the need to press the Reload button to see changes.